Querying and Accessing a VPC Endpoint

 Querying a VPC Endpoint

-Perform the following operations to query details about a VPC endpoint, including its ID, associated VPC endpoint service name, VPC, and status.
+You can query details of a VPC endpoint, including its ID, VPC, VPC endpoint service name, creation time, private domain name, status, type, IPv4 address, access control, and description.

 1. Log in to the management console.